-Once melted, add in all 16 ounces of the mini marshmallows and stir often until melted.
+Once melted, add in all 16 ounces of the mini marshmallows.

 When smooth, stir in 1/2 teaspoon of vanilla extract and 1-1/2 tablespoons of whole milk.

-Add in the cereal and toss quickly in the warm marshmallow mixture.
+Add in the cereal pieces and toss quickly in the warm marshmallow mixture.

 Just when the cereal is mixed in with the marshmallow mixture, add in the Lucky Charms marshmallows.

 Pour the Lucky Charms marshmallow mixture into a lined 9×13 pan that has been sprayed with non-stick spray.
 With greased fingers, press the mixture to the corners and sides of the pan evenly.
 Refrigerate until set.

 Then remove and cut into squares.

-For a less sweet version, try these Marshmallow Cereal Bars!
+For another cereal version, try these Marshmallow Cereal Bars!